enliangwu/corporation_analysis/README.md

 # Corporation Analysis
-This is a simple prject from CMPSC121: Intro to C++ programming
+This is a simple project from CMPSC121: Intro to C++ programming

 The program will make simple analysis of inovice.txt